djcooke/compendium/_potd_151_enemies/devilet.md

 abilities:
   - name: Ice Spikes
     potency: n/a
-    description: 'Grants counterattack (potency 200, 5s) to self; can be interrupted.
+    description: 'Grants counterattack (magic potency 200, 5s) to self; can be interrupted.
 Recommended to interrupt or disengage immediately.
 The damage can kill you very quickly'
   - name: Void Blizzard
     potency: 130
+    type: Magic
     description: 'Inflicts slow (20s); can be interrupted.
 It only has medium range, so you can also run away to avoid it'
 notes: